 First housed in a log stockade, it was established in direct competition with the American Fur Company.
-The fort was operated by Alexander Harvey, the most infamous of Indian traders on the Upper Missouri River, known to have been fearless, bold, vindictive and quarrelsome.
-In 1847 it was moved to the north side of the river and Harvey built an adobe building, the first of its kind in the area.
+The fort was operated by Alexander Harvey, the most infamous Indian trader on the Upper Missouri River, known to have been fearless, bold, vindictive, and quarrelsome.
+In 1847 it was moved to the north side of the river, and Harvey built an adobe building, the first of its kind in the area.

-Harvey died on July 20, 1854, while traveling on a trip down river to Fort William, North Dakota in a mackinaw boat and was buried at the fort.
-The Fort was sold to American Fur Company in 1860.
+On July 20, 1854, Harvey died on a trip downriver to Fort William, North Dakota in a mackinaw boat and was buried at the fort.
+The Fort was sold to the American Fur Company in 1860.
 It was later was occupied as a Jesuit monastery for the Flathead Indians.
 It was later abandoned.

 The site is located in Fort Benton, Montana’s Historic District, and is marked at River and 12th Streets.